New Hampshire Wing, CAP

 Marking its 75th anniversary in 2017, Cadet Programs can track its beginnings to Oct.
-1, 1942 — 10 months after the formation of CAP on December of 1941.
-More than one million cadets have benefited from the Cadet Programs’ leadership, character development, fitness and aerospace/STEM education curriculum.
+1, 1942 — 10 months after the formation of CAP in December of 1941.
+More than one million cadets have benefited from the Cadet Programs’ leadership, character development, fitness, and aerospace/STEM education curriculum.

 OUR MISSION STATEMENT